 Worried about an animal you see tied up or living outdoors?
 It’s important to remember that people keep their animals outside for a variety of reasons and may not be aware of the risks.

 Animals tied up or living outdoors may:

-- Feeling afraid, anxious or frustrated, which can trigger aggression.
+- Feel afraid, anxious or frustrated, which can trigger aggression

-- Getting attacked by wildlife or roaming dogs.
+- Get attacked by wildlife or roaming dogs

 - Talk to the animal’s owner.
 Have a kind and open conversation about why the animal is living outside.
-Share transition tips for outdoor dogs and benefits of keeping a cat indoors.
+Consider sharing our transition tips for outdoor dogs and the benefits of keeping a cat indoors.

-- Ask your municipality for bylaws to protect outdoor dogs.
-If your municipality already has existing bylaws, request that a bylaw officer visit the property to ensure that animal care standards are being met.
-If not, write to your local elected officials and ask them to adopt the tethering provisions from the BC SPCA Model Animal Responsibility Bylaw.
+- Find out whether your municipality has bylaws that protect outdoor dogs.
+If not, write to your local elected officials and ask them to adopt the tethering provisions from the BC SPCA’s model animal bylaws.

 - Learn more about what ‘distress’ is when it comes to outdoor animals.
 If you think the animal is in distress, you can call the BC SPCA Provincial Call Centre at 1-855-622-7722.
 A BC SPCA Special Provincial Constable will follow up on the complaint to check on the animal and speak to the owner.